 The Fleurieu Peninsula region is an attractive and economically diverse area.
 Industries include wine in Langhorne Creek, tourism, forestry, retirement services and a diverse range of agriculture.
 In 2021 there were 51,600 people living in the region.
 Since 2016, the population has increased by around 4,800 people.
 The Fleurieu Peninsula has many coastal and inland towns and is an attractive area for both tourism and retirement living.

 The region is well serviced by the main townships of Victor Harbor, Goolwa, Strathalbyn and Yankalilla, and by its proximity to the Adelaide metropolitan area.
 However, long-term growth opportunities beyond township boundaries are limited due to the EFPA that covers much of the region.

-• Growth in the Fleurieu Peninsula region is expected to be driven by jobs in agriculture sectors, and in tourism and retirement services industries.
+Growth in the Fleurieu Peninsula region is expected to be driven by jobs in agriculture sectors, and in tourism and retirement services industries.

+- The Fleurieu Peninsula region

+has an ageing population whilst

+also supporting more younger

+families, representing challenges

+in providing appropriate access to

+social infrastructure (i.e. health and

+education).

-- The Fleurieu Peninsula region has an ageing population whilst also supporting more younger families, representing challenges in providing appropriate access to social infrastructure (i.e. health and education). - There is a need to maintain the unique and scenic character of the region's historic townships while providing housing choice. - New employment land is required to support local jobs for a growing population, the siting and design of which must consider landscape character and amenity of gateways. - Trunk infrastructure is required to service growth areas at Victor Harbor and Goolwa.
+- There is a need to maintain the unique and scenic character of the region's historic townships while providing housing choice.

+- New employment land is required to support local jobs for a growing population, the siting and design of which must consider landscape character and amenity of gateways.

+- Trunk infrastructure is required to service growth areas at Victor Harbor and Goolwa.

-The region is set to experience significant population growth over the next 30 years.
-This region is heavily dominated by older age groups.
-It is projected this will continue over the next 20 years, as more people move to the region for retirement.
+The region is set to experience significant population growth over the next 30 years with growth across all age cohorts expected.
+This region is heavily dominated by older age groups and the population aged 75+ is projected to increase by around 160%.

 The population aged 90+ years will represent over 4% of the total population by 2051 compared to 1.5% in 2021.
 This represents significant challenges in terms of aged care, health and other aligned services and facilities.
-People aged between 75-89 will account for a further 18%, reinforcing the same needs.